vputnam/machine_learning_soln/README.md

-## Overview
+## Project Overview

-The goal of this project is to predict forces experienced by Robots in a system.
-There are two major components to this project.
+This project aims to forecast the forces experienced by robots within a system, comprising two main components:

-1. Jupyter notebooks to analyse data and train our model to predict force.
+Jupyter notebooks for data analysis and model training to predict force.
-2. A Python dotnet API to make a prediction in realtime
+A Python dotnet API for real-time force prediction.

-The follow text in this readme will describe the make up of component 2.
-For a detalied explationation of model methodology and results see notebooks in `Jupyter/` directory.
+The subsequent sections in this readme will detail the structure of component 2.
+For a comprehensive explanation of the model methodology and results, refer to the notebooks in the `Jupyter/` directory.

 ## API Functions

-This API contains two functions `create` to add new records to our database and `predict` to make a realtime prediction for a fresh set of features.
-These functions have been deployed to Azure running on the free tier API.
+This API encompasses two functions: `create` for adding new records to our database and `predict` for making real-time predictions based on a fresh set of features.
+These functions have been deployed to Azure, operating on the free tier API.

-I chose to make these API's in order to demonstarate that when the model is completed it can be queried on demand instantly.
-Additianlly, when a new data is created it can be posted to Azure and added to a cosmos db.
-This data can then be queried later in order to retrain our model.
-In a kind of ciricualr pipline.
+The decision to develop these APIs was made to showcase that once the model is finalized, it can be instantly queried on demand.
+Additionally, newly created data can be posted to Azure and added to a Cosmos DB, enabling future querying for retraining our model, creating a circular pipeline.

 ### Create